MarurSrikanta/LinearRegression-Deployment/README.md

-Linear Regression Model for university admission prediction deployed on AWS, Azure and Heroku.
+# Linear Regression Model for university admission prediction deployed on AWS, Azure and Heroku.

+## Objective

 The model takes in GRE Score, TOEFL Score, University Rating, SOP Score, LOR Score and CGPA as inputs to predict the probability of a candidate getting university admission on percentage basis.